 St Pancras Station

-St Pancras is often given the nickname the ‘cathedral of railways,’ and it’s not hard to see why.
-The Grade 1 listed building is a beautiful example of Victorian architecture with its red brick arches and intricate clock tower.
-If you’re a Harry Potter fan, you probably won’t be able to look up at the clock tower without imagining a blue Ford Anglia flying past…
+St Pancras has the nickname the ‘cathedral of railways,’ and it’s not hard to see why.
+The Grade 1 listed building is a beautiful example of Victorian architecture.
+It features red brick arches and an intricate clock tower.
+If you’re a Harry Potter fan, you probably won’t be able to look up at the clock tower without imagining a blue Ford Anglia flying past.

 The London Aquatics Centre

 The impressive Aquatic Centre was a vital venue for the Olympic Games back in 2012.
-The huge roof is shaped like a wave, and the spectator stands from the Olympics have been replaced with glass windows at each side of the building, providing breath taking views of the city.
-Its home to a 50m competition pool, a 25m diving pool and another 50m pool hidden underground for warming up.
-You might also catch a sighting of Olympian Tom Daley, who is said to train there frequently.
+The huge roof is in the shape of a wave.
+The spectator stands from the Olympics have been replaced with glass windows at each side of the building.
+Through the glass you can see breath taking views of the city.
+Its home to a 50 m competition pool, a 25 m diving pool and another 50 m pool hidden underground for warming up.
+You may also catch sight of Olympian Tom Daley, who is said to train there frequently.